Boating While Intoxicated Lawyer In Arlington

 Fines and Jail Time After Boating While Intoxicated

-Texas counts BWI and DWI convictions together when determining how to amplify the penalties associated with conviction.
+Texas counts BWI and DWI convictions together when determining how to amplify the penalties associated with a conviction.
 The penalties you could face depending on your specific situation are outlined below.

 - Your first BWI conviction can result in up to $2,000 in fines and up to 180 days in jail.